HL7/smart-app-launch/input/pages/index.md

 The SMART App Launch Framework connects third-party applications to Electronic Health Record data, allowing apps to launch from inside or outside the user interface of an EHR system.
-The framework supports apps for use by clinicians, patients, and others via a PHR or Patient Portal or any FHIR system where a user can give permissions to launch an app.
+The framework supports apps for use by clinicians, patients, and others via a PHR or Patient Portal or any FHIR system where a user can launch an app.
 It provides a reliable, secure authorization protocol for a variety of app architectures, including apps that run on an end-user's device as well as apps that run on a secure server.
 The Launch Framework supports four key use cases: